Eurocopter EC145: Further development

 In July 2014, Airbus Helicopter launched the EC145e, a lightened and lower cost version of the standard EC145, achieved by the removal of some avionics for autopilot and single-pilot IFR functions.
-Intended as a basic model for tasks such as aerial firefighting and utility work, it has been also viewed as a replacement for aging MBB Bo 105 rotorcraft.Perry, Dominic.
+Intended as a basic model for tasks such as aerial firefighting and utility work, it has been also viewed as a replacement for ageing MBB Bo 105 rotorcraft.Perry, Dominic.
 "Airbus Helicopters launches reduced weight EC145."
 Flight International, 31 July 2014.
 In April 2015, the EASA issued its certification for the EC145e.
 In 2015, Metro Aviation entered into an arrangement with Airbus Helicopters to offer various mission-specific customisations for the EC145e and operate as a reseller for the variant.
 In 2015, the EC145 was rebranded as the H145 by Airbus Helicopters.

 In March 2019, Airbus Helicopters announced that it was developing, in cooperation with Japanese manufacturer Kawasaki, an upgraded model of the H145.
 Chiefly amongst its new features were a new bearingless five-bladed main rotor that incorporates the Blue Edge rotor blade, the testing of which had commenced in April 2018.
 Furthermore, such changes are able to be retrofitted to existing H145s.
 The upgrade reportedly increases payload capacity by 150 kg and will be able to be retrofitted to existing H145s.
 EASA certification is expected in the first quarter of 2020.

+Production

+Over 1600 of the H145 family had been produced by June 2023.